 When you think of a lemon butter sauce, a sweet and tart dessert sauce with fresh lemon juice served over vanilla ice cream or pound cakes may come to mind.
 However, this is a savory recipe for lemon reduction sauce served with roasted chicken.

 Just like my savory Greek Lemon Chicken Soup, this recipe uses simple ingredients.
 When working with preserved lemons, the depth of lemon flavor is so delicious it doesn’t need minced garlic, butter, heavy cream, or wine!
-Add a side dish of green beans, easy homemade egg noodles or from-scratch Parker House rolls, and this gourmet meal is on the table, ready to enjoy!
+Add a side dish of green beans, healthy broccoli salad, easy homemade egg noodles or from-scratch Parker House rolls, and this gourmet meal is on the table, ready to enjoy!

 Why I Love Lemon Reduction Sauce